This story was originally written for the Driven to Desire Challenge

 I close my eyes and draw a deep, cleansing breath.
 This would all be so much easier if I wanted her.
 And I really thought I could, thought I did, despite the very wise pre-proposal warnings from my best friend—now officially VP-Elect as of five minutes ago—Jasper Whitlock.

-My friend who, understanding he was the last line of defense between his best buddy and a lifetime of hurt, begged the question, "Can you honestly say she's the one you want?
+My friend who, understanding he was the last line of defense between his best buddy and a lifetime of hurt, ventured the question, "Can you honestly say she's the one you want?
 The only one you want?"

 And to whom my long-suffering sigh and familiar refrain of an answer was wholly unconvincing.
 "I love her, Jas.
 She believes in me.
 Can't that be enough?"